RC slope soaring

 If the wind is strong, you might have trouble getting the glider down using a normal approach angle.
 In fact, you might even find yourself having to go around several times if you overshoot and the glider catches the wind again too close to the edge of the slope.
 Just keep trying and see each aborted landing as good practice!

-Other tips for RC slope soaring
+Other tips for RC slope soaring.

 - Judging the wind strength is very important - too strong and you'll have trouble launching and controlling your glider, too weak and the glider won't gain enough altitude for a successful flight.
-If this happens, you might end up with a long walk down to the base of the slope to retrieve your model!

 - Don't fly downwind (with the wind) for too long if you can help it.
 An rc glider will quickly lose lift flying downwind, and it's not always easy to regain lost altitude.

-- If you're going for long-duration slope soaring sessions, don't forget about the radio control gear batteries!
+- If you're going for long-duration rc slope soaring sessions, don't forget about the radio control gear batteries!
 If they die, so does your glider.

 - If you're completely new to rc slope soaring, try and fly from a gentler slope rather than a steep one.